Softly-broken $A_4$ or $S_4$ 3HDMs with stable states: Softly-broken phenomenology

 Within this formula, we take $\overrightarrow{n_1}$ as the desired vev alignment, and thus its eigenvalue is $\mu_1 = (1 - \zeta^2) m^2$.
 Regarding the remaining terms, we are free to choose any two eigenvalues and any two eigenvectors, as long as we guarantee that the set $\{\overrightarrow{n_1}, \overrightarrow{n_2}, \overrightarrow{n_3}\}$ is an orthonormal basis of $\mathbb{C}^3$.
 For that, one can start from two vectors $\{\overrightarrow{e_2}, \overrightarrow{e_3}\}$ that satisfy this condition and write the most general pair $\{\overrightarrow{n_2}, \overrightarrow{n_3}\}$ via a rotation:

 This leaves us with a total of five degrees of freedom for parametrizing the SBPs, three eigenvalues and two angular variables.
-If now one additionally imposes that not only the vev alignment but the vev itself should be preserved, which we will impose for the rest of this work, then $\mu_1=0$ and we are left with four parameters, which can assume any real value.
+For the sake of simplicity, we now impose for the rest of this work $\mu_1=0$ and we are left with four parameters, which can assume any real value.
+By setting $\mu_1=0$ we are only imposing that the vev magnitude itself is also preserved (the alignment is preserved regardless of $\mu_1 \neq 0$).
 However, it is possible to restrict $\theta$ to lie in the first quadrant without loss of generality, due to the fact that any $\{\overrightarrow{n_2}, \overrightarrow{n_3}\}$ that one obtains with $\theta \geq \pi/2$ can be brought to a configuration reachable by $0 \leq \theta < \pi/2$ by application of the appropriate combination of sign flips (under which $M$ is invariant) and $\overrightarrow{n_2} \leftrightarrow \overrightarrow{n_3}$, equivalent to $\mu_2 \leftrightarrow \mu_3$.
 Thus, the minimal description of the SBPs is defined by the dimensionless parameters

 Here, $M_0$ is the coupling parameter of $V_2$.
 This recasting of parameters was done in order to simplify the results to be shown in the following sections.